RCTN-KS-004-kelompok-4-tugas-1/NewsLetter-Application/README.md

   ![Center Website View](https://user-images.githubusercontent.com/87609169/198291530-0fa486df-f58c-48eb-870f-96ac47b8023d.png)
   ![Bottom Website View](https://user-images.githubusercontent.com/87609169/198291822-f2930e5d-7869-46b6-92ac-e73f43b7a121.png)
 This project was made for Hacktiv8 Bootcamp X Kampus Merdeka.
 This website is a Newsletter application, which data are shown from NewsApi.
-To try this project you need to login, please use this credentials below :
-Email : dummy@gmail.com
-Password :dummy123

 ## Prerequisites
 To run this project you need to use this software.